ytakano/synctools/README.md

 ## MCS Lock

 MCS lock is a fair and scalable mutual lock.
-This can be used as std::sync::Mutex.
+This can be used as `std::sync::Mutex`.

 ```rust
 use synctools::mcs;